-- A. The Council will support and protect A1 uses located outside designated Town Centres and LSAs.
-Proposals involving the loss of dispersed shops including ground floor, basement and first floor operational or ancillary space must: - (i) demonstrate that the premises have been vacant for a continuous period of at least one year.
-Continuous marketing evidence to cover this period must be provided, to demonstrate that there is no reasonable prospect of the unit being used in its current use; and - (ii) provide evidence that there will be accessible provision of essential daily goods (typically convenience retail) within a short walking distance (within 300m). - B. The Council will support and protect dispersed A3 uses located outside designated Town Centres and LSAs.
-Proposals involving the loss of dispersed A3 units including ground floor, basement and first floor operational or ancillary space must: - (i) demonstrate that the premises have been vacant for a continuous period of at least six months.
-Continuous marketing evidence to cover this period must be provided, to demonstrate that there is no reasonable prospect of the unit being used in its current use; and - (ii) demonstrate that the loss of the A3 unit will not have an adverse impact on the local community, including through the loss of social value. - C. Proposals for the change of use of dispersed A1 or A3 units to residential use will only be considered acceptable where Part A and B of this policy are satisfied, where high quality dwellings with a high standard of residential amenity will be provided consistent with other policies and standards relating to housing and design, and where the Change of Use would not detrimentally affect the street scene and/or the wider character of an area. - 4.108Local shops located outside designated Town Centres and LSAs can provide a valuable service to the local community by providing for essential day-to-day needs.
-Their accessibility is particularly important for those with mobility difficulties. - 4.109There has been a loss of a number of local shops, particularly to residential use, in recent years.
+- A. The Council will support and protect retail uses located outside designated Town Centres and LSAs.
+Proposals involving the loss of dispersed retail units and cafes/restaurants including ground floor, basement and first floor space to non-E main town centre use must: - (i) Demonstrate that the premises have been vacant for a continuous period of at least one year.
+Continuous marketing evidence to cover this period must be provided, to demonstrate that there is no reasonable prospect of the unit being used in its current use or any other suitable E use; and - (ii) provide evidence that there will be accessible provision of essential daily goods (typically convenience retail) within a short walking distance (within 300m). - B. Where a new retail development comes forward in some circumstances where there is a particular local need, the council will seek to condition the unit in retail use to provide essential daily goods. - C. Proposals for the change of use of dispersed retail or café/restaurant units to residential use will only be considered acceptable where Part A of this policy is satisfied, where high quality dwellings with a high standard of residential amenity will be provided consistent with other policies and standards relating to housing and design. - 4.113 Local shops located outside designated Town Centres and LSAs can provide a valuable service to the local community by providing for essential day-to-day needs.
+Their accessibility is particularly important for those with mobility difficulties. - 4.114 There has been a loss of a number of local shops, particularly to residential use, in recent years.
 Continuous marketing evidence will be required for proposals for the Change of Use of existing retail units, demonstrating lack of demand for retail or an appropriate commercial use that provides an essential service to residents.
-Appendix 1 sets out the information to be provided in relation to marketing of vacant floorspace. - 4.110 Protection of A1 units can assist with work to mitigate the prevalence of food deserts in the borough, in line with the overarching plan objective on healthy environments.
+Appendix 1 sets out the information to be provided in relation to marketing of vacant floorspace. - 4.115 Protection of retail units can assist with work to mitigate the prevalence of food deserts in the borough, in line with the overarching plan objective on healthy environments.
 Food deserts are where local access to affordable and healthy food is lacking, which can contribute to ill health including cancer, heart disease, diabetes and mental health problems.
-Accessible provision of essential goods has multiple benefits including a balanced diet, active travel, reduced transport congestion, and increased social contact.

-- 4.111Dispersed A3 leisure units can contribute positively towards the vibrancy and character of places outside of Town Centres and LSAs, especially in residential areas.
-These units often provide an inclusive meeting place within a community, contributing to community cohesion and can significantly increase the wellbeing and social interaction of those with mobility issues such as the elderly.
-Facilitating social contact through A3 premises benefits mental health and promotes civic activity by providing spaces that can be used as informal community hubs.
-The Council will seek to protect such uses and any change of use must provide evidence that loss of the A3 unit will not have an adverse impact on the local community.
-Appendix 1 sets out the information to be provided in relation to marketing of vacant floorspace. - 4.112 Proposals for the Change of Use of dispersed A1/A3 to residential use must demonstrate and ensure a high standard of design and residential amenity for occupants (consistent with policy H4), and must not lead to unacceptable adverse impacts on the street scene and the character of an area.
+Accessible provision of essential goods has multiple benefits including a balanced diet, active travel, reduced transport congestion, and increased social contact. - 4.116 Dispersed café/restaurant leisure units can contribute positively towards the vibrancy and character of places outside of Town Centres and LSAs, especially in residential areas.
+These units often provide an inclusive meeting place within a community, contributing to community cohesion and can significantly increase the wellbeing and social interaction of those with mobility issues such as older people.
+Facilitating social contact through café/restaurant premises benefits mental health and promotes civic activity by providing spaces that can be used as informal community hubs.
+The Council will seek to protect such uses and any change of use must provide evidence that loss of the café/restaurant unit will not have an adverse impact on the local community.
+Appendix 1 sets out the information to be provided in relation to marketing of vacant floorspace. - 4.117 Proposals for the Change of Use of dispersed retail or café/restaurant to residential use must demonstrate and ensure a high standard of design and residential amenity for occupants (consistent with Policy H4), and must not lead to unacceptable adverse impacts on the street scene and the character of an area.